boltspienapple/data_structures_algorithms/stack_queues.md

     so it is also known as LIFO

     LIFO - Last in First Out
-    since the last element added will be on top of the stack so we can remove only that but can't access the element below it before removing them.
+    since the last element added will be on top of the stack so we can remove only that but can't access the element elow it before removing them.

 ## Queues
 Queue is similar to stack but here the **element added first is removed first**</br>